 What I would recommend if this feels like an issue for you and you are really interested in the history is one of two things:

 - Take a guided tour in the day before the show so you already have an idea of the history so the show will make more sense to you, even if you don’t understand every word.

 - Do a guided tour of any of the Mayan Ruins in the Yucatan Peninsular before your visit.
 This will give you some general context which is all you really need.
 I was able to help my sister fill in the gaps as I’ve been to so many ruins and had so many tours I could practically lead them myself now (joke, nobody needs that).

 One thing is for sure unless you rent a car and drive yourself then you will need to stay in a Chichen Itza hotel.

-There are several Chichen Itza hotels to choose for depending on your budget.
-As there were two of us we opted for a middle of the road budget hotel and stayed at the Hotel Doralba Inn Chichen and I thought it was great value in a good location.
+There are several Chichen Itza hotels to choose from depending on your budget.
+As there were two of us we opted for the middle of the road budget hotel and stayed at the Hotel Doralba Inn Chichen and I thought it was great value in a good location.
 There are some mixed reviews online but I disagree with most of them.
-There is a pool, AC, a nice freshly cooked breakfast, bar, resturant, and beds to sleep in.
+There is a pool, AC, a nice freshly cooked breakfast, bar, restaurant, and beds to sleep in.
 It’s also on the main road so you can get a collectivo there and back.
 You will need to ask them to call you a taxi to get to Chichen Itza in the evening, which we expected.
 During the day they run a shuttle service.